-The revised Objects and Statement of Faith and Practices are not introduced in that version of the Constitution and will be considered at a later date.
+The revised Objects and Statement of Faith and Practices were not introduced in that version of the Constitution and will be considered at a later date.

-During 2012 and 2013 it was found that the current structure was proving unworkable as a ministry model for cooperation among the Congregations, and in 2013 a new structure was proposed in which CCCB becomes a main umbrella Association with 5 Church Branches and 2 District Branches.
-This new structure is reflected in this Constitution.
+During 2012 and 2013 it was found that the current structure was proving unworkable as a ministry model for cooperation among the Congregations, and in 2013 a new structure was proposed in which CCCB became a main umbrella Association with five Church Branches and two District Branches.
+However, in January 2017 one of these Churches dissolved leaving just four Churches currently existing.
+This latest structure is reflected in this Constitution.